Skip to content

 Frequently Asked Questions

-Can sports drinks contribute to gut issues during or after exercise?+
+Can sports drinks cause gut issues for athletes?+

-Are there natural alternatives to commercial sports drinks for recovery?+
+Are there natural alternatives to commercial sports drinks for electrolyte replenishment?+

 Recovery in a can